-FRANCISCO J. LEONOR, JR. President and CEO
+FRANCISCO J. LEONOR, JR. President and CEO (until September 30, 2020)

-Francisco J. Leonor, Jr. 52 years of age, was appointed as a Member of the Board Directors of LBP Leasing and Finance Corporation on November 28, 2016.
+Francisco J. Leonor, Jr. 53 years of age, was appointed as a Member of the Board Directors of LBP Leasing and Finance Corporation on November 28, 2016.

 Mr. Leonor is a businessman with extensive experience in managing two companies.
 Since 1995, he has been the General Manager/Director of F.R.
 Leonor & Sons, Inc., a family corporation.
 Since 2014, he has been the President of another firm he owns, 380 DC Realty.